What is scabies?

 How soon after exposure do symptoms appear?

-The first time a person gets scabies, symptoms appear from 2–6 weeks after exposure.
-If a person has had scabies before, symptoms appear much more quickly, usually within 1–4 days of exposure.
+The first time a person gets scabies; symptoms appear from two to six weeks after exposure.
+If a person has had scabies before, symptoms appear much faster, usually within one to four days of exposure.

 How is scabies diagnosed?

-A healthcare provider can diagnose scabies by looking at skin scrapings under a microscope.
+A healthcare provider may diagnose scabies based on a physical exam and history but will likely try to confirm scabies by looking at skin scrapings under a microscope.
 Applying ink to the skin also helps the healthcare provider identify scabies burrows.

 What is the treatment for scabies?

-Scabies can be treated with topical creams that can kill the mites.
-These topical creams contain permethrin, lindane, or crotamiton and are available by prescription from your healthcare provider.
-Medications should be used exactly as prescribed by your healthcare provider.
+Scabies is treated with prescription creams, lotions, or pills that kill scabies mites.
+Medications should be used exactly as prescribed by a healthcare provider.
 Fingernails should be trimmed and cleaned to remove any mites or eggs.
-Persons who have had direct skin contact with an infested person (including family members, roommates, and sexual contacts) should be treated at the same time as the infested person to prevent reinfestation.
-Retreatment might be necessary if itching continues more than 2–4 weeks after treatment or if new burrows appear.
+People who have had direct skin contact with an infested person (including family members, roommates, and sexual contacts) should be treated at the same time as the infested person to prevent reinfestation.
+Retreatment might be necessary if itching continues more than two to four weeks after treatment or if new burrows appear.
 Antihistamine or steroid medicines might be used to reduce the itching.
 Skin infections might require antibiotics.

 Bedding, clothing, and towels used by an infested person should be decontaminated by machine-washing in hot water and drying using the hot cycle or by dry-cleaning.
 Items that cannot be washed or dry-cleaned can be placed in a sealed plastic bag for at least 72 hours.